lastmeta/maestro_tcl/docs/readme.md

 In this demo Maestro will explore a numberline from 000 to 999 learning how to traverse it using four motor commands.

 To use Maestro with systems other than the included simulation one must build an interface to their environment, connecting it to the server on port 9900 (use numberline.tcl as a guide).
 Maestro will send actions to and get states (or input) from the environment.
-It has unlimited actions, but defaults at 4.
+It has unlimited actions, but defaults at 20.
 The more actions Maestro has available to it, the less efficient it is at exploring its environment.
-Actions are mere numbers such as 1 or 2 or 3 or 4.
+Actions are represented by mere numbers such as 1 or 2 or 3 or 4.

 ## User Commands - Behavior ##